 Alebird’s flagship beer is the Railbird Pale Ale, an American Pale Ale with a malt flavor that finishes with a light citrus fruitiness.

-If you don’t prefer beer, Alebird has a variety of options for spirits, wine, and even cold brew from local Byron Center coffee shop, Full Circle Coffee.
+If you prefer something other than beer, Alebird offers a variety of specialty cocktails, wines, ciders, seltzers and even cold brew concoctions made with coffee from Byron Center’s Full Circle Coffee.

 Fresh, seasonal, and ever-changing are the concepts behind Alebird's food menu.